Frequently asked technical questionsSkip information index

 If the same unique code is located in the system, the process to contrast the information contained in both records sent by the two parties is executed.

-It must be taken into account that, which each operation carried out against an invoice (amendment, cancellation, etc.)the contrast is re-evaluated again and the invoice matching status can be changed according to the data received.
+It must be taken into account that, which each operation carried out against an invoice (amendment, cancellation, etc.) the contrast is reassessed again, and the status of the entry of the invoice according to the details received may change.

 The accounting process will be attempted during the months following the invoice issue date